 3. Roadside Assistance

-Clark has talked before about the dangers of using roadside assistance or free towing from your insurance company.
+Clark has talked before about the danger of using roadside assistance or free towing from your insurance company.

-Some auto insurers treat your use of roadside assistance as an at-fault claim and put that through on what’s known as your C.L.U.E. report.
-If you have too many claims on your C.L.U.E. report, it will make you radioactive to other insurers.
+Some auto insurers treat your use of roadside assistance as an at-fault claim and forward the information for inclusion on what’s known as your C.L.U.E. report.
+If you have too many claims on your C.L.U.E. report, it will make you “radioactive” to other insurers.
 That effectively locks you in with your current insurer because it limits your ability to shop with competitors.

 “That ‘free tow’ could be the most expensive tow you ever have,” Clark says.

 The solution here is to skip the roadside assistance from your insurance company and get it from a third party such as AAA.
 It won’t report your use of roadside assistance to any centralized insurance industry database.

 4. Relationship Status Change

 So what’s the connection between relationship status and what you pay for car insurance?
 Let’s just say that “It’s complicated,” to borrow a phrase from Facebook.

 Married couples statistically file fewer claims than drivers who are single, divorced or widowed.
 That’s why when a single person gets married, they’ll typically save $96 annually on policy premiums, according to The Zebra’s State of Auto Insurance report.

 Unfortunately, the reverse can be true, too.
 If you get divorced or become widowed, there’s a chance you may be charged more for your policy because of the unfortunate change to your relationship status.